spratiman/OakAPI-copy/README.md

 docker-compose build
 ```

-This will download and build the required images to run the API. **WARNING: This step takes quite a while depending on your internet connection, so feel free to take this time to grab a coffee or read through the rest of this document.** If you make a change to the Dockerfiles or docker-compose.yml, you will have to run this command again to rebuild the image, but depending on your changes, subsequent builds will be much faster due to caching.
+This will download and build the required images to run the API for development. **WARNING: This step takes quite a while depending on your internet connection, so feel free to take this time to grab a coffee or read through the rest of this document.** If you make a change to the Dockerfiles or docker-compose.yml, you will have to run this command again to rebuild the image, but depending on your changes, subsequent builds will be much faster due to caching.
 At this point you could try to run `docker-compose up`, which starts all the required services, but you will receive a bunch of errors because the database has not been generated yet.

 ### Generating the Database